 I also use post-run active recovery as a chance to add in some of my physical therapy strength movements.
 A few of my favorites for hip and glute stability include lateral band walks, clamshells, and single leg bridges.

 Aromatherapy is also a great way to refresh the mind and body after a grueling workout.
 A few mists of the After Workout Spray, made with essentials oils like Spearmint and Peppermint is instantly cooling and can help give you a second wind when you are really pooped.

 This has become a weekend ritual I cherish.
 After a long run, I draw up a warm bath filled with my favorite bath salts.
 I love the customizable option on Source Vital’s website.
 My combination of choice is Analgesic with an Epsom Salts booster to ease my muscles.
 In addition to my recovery bath feeling great on my body, it’s also a time for me to reflect and do some mindful meditation.

-For those long runs or when you've sweat out a lot of nutrients, a whole food supplement like Algae Nutrio can help to replenish trace minerals and vitamins like potassium, calcium, magnesium, zinc, and vitamins C, K and B6.
+For those long runs or when you've sweated out a lot of nutrients, a whole food supplement can help to replenish trace minerals and vitamins like potassium, calcium, magnesium, zinc, and vitamins C, K, and B6.

 It’s really easy to get caught up in the work and continually strive for progress, but it’s just as important to remember balance.
 Our bodies and minds need time to reset and recover so we can get back out there and go for our goals!

 ABOUT THE AUTHOR

 Lindsay McClelland is a content and social media contributor for Source Vitál Apothecary.
 Lindsay is a marathon runner, RYT- 200 yoga teacher and former collegiate swimmer, so naturally she's bringing you write-ups on staying healthy inside and out, leading an active lifestyle, nutrition and overall holistic health.